kumarlearns6767/udemy_the_complete_JavaScript_course/README.md

 I am on medical emergency break which resulted in no commits on my github from a long time.
 I might not continue working for a long time which definitely affects develoment and progress of this project.
 I aplogize for not being consistent and pausing this and many other projects for few months.
-Please stydly this project and contunue solving bugs, finding them, filing bugs and development of this project.
+Please study this project and contunue solving bugs, finding bugs/issues, filing/reporting bugs/issues, proposing new featires/recommendations for development of this project.
 Any efforts will be appreciated!
+If you like my work please email me here reachkumarlalit89@gmail.com to Contribute money as donations or you can subscribe on monthly / yearly basis to keep this project alive and also if you find it beneficial.

 **/ Disclaimer /**